+1-Conductors

-1-Conductors They are materials containing plenty of negative electrical charges (such as they which have weak connections to the nucleus), such as copper, silver aluminium, etc. The electrons move through these materials easily because they consider as good conductors Figure 18.
+They are materials containing plenty of negative electrical charges (such as they which have weak connections to the nucleus), such as copper, silver aluminium, etc. The electrons move through these materials easily because they consider as good conductors Figure 18.

-There are substances called semiconductors that have electrical conductivity under certain conditions and Have insulator behavior under other conditions.
+Do you know (See only) There are substances called semiconductors that have electrical conductivity under certain conditions and Have insulator behavior under other conditions.